amsehili/amsehili.github.io/content/posts/PDL/introduction-to-tf-probability-and-pytorch-distributions/index.md

     0.8666666666666667

 Given that we're dealing with a binary classification problem, the **Bernoulli** distribution is what we need to specify in the final layer of the model.
 The `Bernoulli` class in both Tensorflow Probability and Pytorch Distributions takes either the probability of the positive event, $p(y = 1)$, or the $\text{logit}$ as input.
-If we choose to pass the probability, we should specify the sigmoid function as the activation of the layer the precedes the distribution layer.
-In the following, we will pass the $\text{logit}$ to the distribution layer and let it turn it into a probability.
+If we choose to pass the probability, we should specify the sigmoid function as the activation for the output of the layer immediately preceding the distribution layer.
+In the following, we'll pass the $\text{logit}$ to the distribution layer and let it turn it into a probability.

 {{< tabs groupid="1" >}}
 {{% tab title="PYTORCH" %}}